grrrwaaa/gct753/src/pages/agent.md

 ### Subsumption architecture

-Strongly influenced by Braitenberg's vehicles.
+Rodney Brooks was also strongly influenced by Braitenberg's vehicles.

 ### Neural networks